slamidtfyn/Global-Azure-Bootcamp-2019-Odense/README.md

 ## Website running local on Mac / Linux / Windows using VS Code

+1. Clone the project down with your favorite git client / command line.
-1. Open the project in VS code
+2. Open the project in VS code
 2. Open the terminal and type `dotnet run` and follow instructions on screen.

 ## Website running local on Windows using Visual Studio

+1. Clone the project down with your favorite git client / command line.
-1. Open the project in Visual Studio.
+2. Open the project in Visual Studio.
 2. Click `F5`.

 # Website running in Azure